Sexually transmitted infections (STIs) are infectious diseases that spread from one person to another through any type of sexual contact.

 Early detection can also help reduce or avoid health complications and can help minimize the spread of STIs to others.

-Since many Sexually Transmitted Infections (STIs) don’t show any obvious signs or symptoms, at least at first, it’s important to take precautions to protect yourself and your partner and to get tested regularly.
+Since many STIs don’t show any obvious signs or symptoms, at least at first, it’s important to take precautions to protect yourself and your partner and to get tested regularly.

 In this section, you will find detailed descriptions of the signs and symptoms of common STIs, and considerations for prevention, testing, and treatment options for each one.